How It Works

 The signal breakdown

 Below the score you'll see every check that ran, grouped into sections: URL structure, DNS, TLS, domain intelligence, content, and threat feeds.
-Each one shows a green checkmark, a red flag, or a neutral note.
-Red flags increase the risk score; green checkmarks build trust.
-Neutral notes are shown for context but don't affect the score.
+Each one shows a green flag or a red flag.
+Red flags push the risk score up.
+Green flags build trust.

 The page preview

 url.vet takes a live screenshot of the page.
-It's one of the fastest ways to spot a phishing site — if the page looks like your bank's login screen but the domain has nothing to do with your bank, that's a red flag no automated check can fully capture.
+It's one of the fastest ways to spot a phishing site.
+If the page looks like your bank's login screen but the domain has nothing to do with your bank, that's something no automated check can fully catch.

 Sharing a result

 Every scan has a permanent shareable URL.
 Use it to send a result to a colleague, post it in a security thread, or report a suspicious link to someone who needs context.
-The link includes the verdict and score so recipients see the summary without having to re-scan.
+The link includes the verdict and score so whoever you send it to sees the result without having to re-scan.

-18 checks run concurrently the moment you submit.
-Each one is independent — a timeout or failure in one never delays the others.
+18 checks run at the same time the moment you submit.
+Each one is independent, so a timeout or failure in one never holds up the rest.

 URL structure